-- 1. When Required.
+- 1. WHEN REQUIRED.
 The Town Board may require a plan prepared by a licensed engineer prior to any driveway construction or modification.
-An engineer's plan is required: - a. for any driveway or segment of a driveway whose construction requires the disturbance of land with a slope of more than twenty percent (20%); - b. for a driveway or segment of a driveway which requires a retaining wall or other special erosion control measure as determined by the Town Board; and - c. when the Town Board requests a plan. - 2.
-Contents of Plan.
-The engineer's plan will include the following: - a. the precise location of the driveway or segment of driveway which requires an engineer's plan;
+An engineer's plan is required: - a. for any driveway or segment of a driveway whose construction requires the disturbance of land with a slope of more than twenty percent (20%). - b. for a driveway or segment of a driveway which requires a retaining wall or other special erosion control measure as determined by the Town board; and - c. when the Town Board requests a plan. - 2.
+CONTENTS OF PLAN.
+The engineer's plan will include the following: - a. the precise location of the driveway or segment of driveway which requires an engineer's plan. - b. a profile view showing the existing and future grade of the driveway showing no segment of the final grade exceeding thirteen percent (13%).

-- b. the existing and future grade of the driveway showing no segment of the final grade exceeding thirteen percent (13%); - location and structure of any retaining walls; - d. location and size of any culverts; - e. cross section of the driveway showing side banks and ditches.
-Cross sections should be shown for all segments that disturb side slopes over 20%; that will have a retaining wall; or will have cutting or filling; and - f. erosion control measures to limit soil loss from the construction site to no more than 7.5 tons per acre for any segment of the proposed driveway that disturbs land with a slope of more than 20%. - 3.
-Review of Plan.
+- c. location and structure of any retaining walls - d. location and size of any culverts - e. cross section of the driveway showing side banks and ditches.
+Cross sections should be shown for all segments that disturb side slopes over 20%; that will have a retaining wall; or will have cutting or filling; and - f. erosion control measures to limit soil loss from the construction site to no more than 5 tons per acre per year for any segment of the proposed driveway that disturbs land with a slope of more than 20%. - 3.
+REVIEW OF PLAN.
 The Town Board, at its option, may engage a licensed professional engineer to review the plan, with all expenses of the review to be paid by the applicant.
-The town board shall, when applicable, seek review and comment from the local fire chief, or his or her deputies, regarding the proposed driveway and whether the proposed driveway will allow for adequate and timely emergency vehicle access and other equipment access to buildings and structures within the premises. - 4.
-Engineer's Plan No Guarantee of Driveway Permit.
-The preparation of an engineer's plan does not guarantee the approval of a driveway permit.
+The Town Board shall, when applicable, seek review and comment from the local fire chief, or his or her deputies, regarding the proposed driveway and whether the proposed driveway will allow for adequate and timely emergency vehicle access and other equipment access to buildings and structures within the premises. - 4.
+ENGINEER'S PLAN NO GUARANTEE OF DRIVEWAY PERMIT.
+The preparation of an engineer's plan does not guarantee the approval of the driveway permit.

-4.08 EXISTING DRIVEWAYS AND FIELD ROADS.
+4.08 EXISTING DRIVEWAYS AND FIELD ROAD WASHOUTS.